compneurobilbao/ageml/README.md

 ## Background

 Age Modelling consists of trying to predict the chronological age of an organism with a set of features that capture information about its aging status and dynamics.
 With a rich feature set one can accurately predict the chronological age of a normative (healthy) population using relatively simple machine learning models.
 When the feature set is sufficiently rich and the model can capture the complexity of the data, performing inference on non-normative populations leads to prediction errors in their chronological age.
-It has been shown in __CITATIONS__ that the mismatch between the chronological vs. predicted age (known as _age delta_) is a proxy of aberrant aging trajectories, often having high correlations with factors that condition ageing.
+It has been shown in [CITATIONS](.) that the mismatch between the chronological vs. predicted age (known as _age delta_) is a proxy of aberrant aging trajectories, often having high correlations with factors that condition ageing.
 Furthermore, classification of different clinical groups (e.g.: stable vs progressive) can also be done using the trained models.

 ## Description

-AgeML allows age modelling with a set of simple-to-use CLIs that produce comprehensive figures of the modelling steps and detailed logs for exploring the effectiveness of the trained models.
+`ageml` allows age modelling with a set of simple-to-use CLIs that produce comprehensive figures of the modelling steps and detailed logs for exploring the effectiveness of the trained models.
 There are 4 main CLIs:

 - __model_age__: It takes a features file (in CSV format) from a set of subjects, which includes their chronological age, and it trains a model for predicting it.
 Categorical Covariates can be included to train models per category, using a CSV file.
 Systems, feature groups that correspond to a congruent physiological system (cardiac, muskuloskeletal, gastric, etc.) can also be included to train models per system using a simple .txt file.
 A CSV file is returned with the predicted ages, and the corresponding _age delta_.
 Also, a simple correlation analysis is performed to check how the input features correlate with the chronological age.
 The age distribution of the cohort is plotted too.